mjoblin/vibin/README_DEV.md

    * **A REST API**.
      * To retrieve media metadata.
      * To perform actions on the streamer and media server.
-     * To receive UPnP events from the streamer, to forward on to the interface implementation.
+     * To receive UPnP events from the streamer or media server, to then forward on to the interface implementation.
    * **A WebSocket server** (to send live updates to any connected clients).
    * **The UI's static files** (see [vibinui]).
    * **A proxy for the media server** (mostly for album art).